 Although his initial response was harsh, it is likely that Jephthah was more than willing to lead the people in war against the Ammonites.
 He first wanted to, however, make them feel guilty for their heartless treatment of him.
 In return for leading the Gileadites into battle they had to agree, if they were victorious, to make him their governor (Judges 11:8 - 11).

 Most people will try to resolve differences with others through peaceful means before taking measures that are more drastic.
 Messengers were sent to the king of Ammon asking why he was coming to fight against God's people.
 Word was sent back that the Ammonites felt the need to go to war because the Israelites had stolen their land after they came out of Egypt.

 In their message, however, the Ammonites left out some vital information regarding why their land was taken by Israel (Judges 11:12 - 22).
 Jephthah responded by stating the true history behind how the land changed hands and that it did not make any sense for the Ammonites to claim ownership to it after the Israelites had possessed it for roughly three hundred years (verses 23 - 26).

 Unfortunately, the Ammonite King did not agree that Israel had a divine right to own the land that was once possessed by them (Judges 11:28).
 Guided by God’s mighty spirit, Jephthah led his army into Ammonite territory and won a resounding victory (verses 32 - 33).

 Even the most courageous leaders sometimes make poor and impulsive decisions.
 Jephthah, just before he went to war, made a vow to God that is misinterpretred by most people.
 The vow concerns his daughter which, on the surface, suggests that he promised to offer her as a human sacrifice to the Eternal should he be victorious in battle.
-For an in-depth discussion regarding this vow and the ultimate fate of his daughter, please read our article.
+For an in-depth discussion on this topic please read our article on his vow and the fate of his daughter's life.